szymon-grzesiak/vocablaze/README.md

 ## License

-Blackfyre is licensed under the MIT License.
+Vocablaze is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.